karayabin/universe-snapshot/universe/Ling/Light_AjaxFileUploadManager/doc/api/Ling/Light_AjaxFileUploadManager/Controller/FileUploadController.md

 - LightController::getLight &ndash; Returns the light application.
 - LightController::getContainer &ndash; Returns the service container.
 - LightController::getHttpRequest &ndash; Returns the http request bound to the light instance.
+- LightController::hasService &ndash; Returns whether the container contains the service which name is given.